Software die Spass macht

 und Sie haben das Spiel in Deutsch mit Musik.
 Und hier noch das Manual.

 Dune II: The Building of a Dynasty (1992) is an RTS game developed by Westwood Studios and published by Virgin Interactive in 1992.
-It bases on David Lynch's 1984 movie Dune, an eponymous adaptation of Frank Herbert's science fiction novel.
-Even though it is not the first game in this genre, it sure is a milestone which introduced the format of modern real-time strategy games.
-Due to its success, it became an inspiration for Command & Conquer, the Warcraft series and other games as well.
+It is loosely based on David Lynch's 1984 movie Dune, an adaptation of Frank Herbert's eponymous science fiction novel.
+Even though it is not the first game in this genre, Dune II surely is a milestone which introduced the format of modern real-time strategy games.
+Due to its success, it became an inspiration for Command & Conquer, the Warcraft series and other games as well!

 SimCity (1993) is about building and maintaining a city.
 You have control over all buildings and all public functions, but can only indirectly influence your citizens.
 There are no specific goals to achieve in SimCity, but there is something satisfying about a well-run city humming along.
 The graphics were good for its day, and the game has a very nice user interface.
 SimCity isn’t just a simulation game.
 It is a video game that requires skill, patience and a lot of understanding.
 Still a fantastic DOS game to play.